OneKeyHQ/firmware/docs/misc/update-wipes.md

 The device gets **wiped on every reboot**:
 - If the firmware's debug mode is turned on.

-## Trezor T
+## Onekey T

-In Trezor T this works a bit differently, we have introduced so-called vendors headers.
+In Onekey T this works a bit differently, we have introduced so-called vendors headers.
-Each firmware has its vendor header and this vendor header is signed by SatoshiLabs.
+Each firmware has its vendor header and this vendor header is signed by Onekey.
 The actual firmware is signed by the vendor header's key.
-That means that all firmwares are signed by _someone_ to be able to run on Trezor T.
+That means that all firmwares are signed by _someone_ to be able to run on Onekey T.

 We currently have two vendors:

-1. SatoshiLabs
+1. Onekey
 2. UNSAFE DO NOT USE

-As the names suggest, the first one is the official SatoshiLabs vendor header and all public firmwares are signed with that.
+As the names suggest, the first one is the official Onekey vendor header and all public firmwares are signed with that.
 The second one is meant for generic audience; if you build firmware this vendor header is automatically applied and the firmware is signed with it (see `tools/headertool.py`).